john-b-yang/blog-website/pages/libra.md

 There's been plenty of comments and criticism targeting the monetary implications that come with Libra's growth.
 However, in this article, I'll be more focused on summarizing the technical innovations powering the Libra platform, specifically the [Libra Blockchain](https://developers.libra.org/docs/the-libra-blockchain-paper).
 I'm primarily interested in how Libra attempts to address questions regarding how to support scalability and eliminate computational inefficiency (a.k.a.
 Proof of Work), challenges well publicized by the proliferation of Bitcoin and other cryptocurrency predecessors.
 Additionally, Libra adopts and mirrors smart contracts, an age old idea implemented in Ethereum, allowing client users to create their own protocols for a broad range of business.
 While the concept of smart contracts has indubitably made blockchain more useful, there have been no shortage of security issues associated with poorly written contracts.
 I'll also be examining Libra's companion DSL for programming smart contracts, called Move!
 It's an interesting redesign of Solidity that aims to make writing a contract a much safer, yet sufficiently expressive process.

 This article's structure is the same as the Libra Blockchain PDF.
+I only cover the first five sections of the paper.
+This is because I believe the majority of Libra's differences from a traditional blockchain system are found here.
 Per section, I'll attempt to highlight and analysis Libra's advancements from the technical and industry perspective of established cryptocurrencies like Ethereum and Bitcoin.
 I'll try to avoid repeating the paper and keep things concise by focusing on the analysis instead of facts.
 As usual, feedback and criticism are always welcome in the form of a comment below.
 Thanks for reading!

 <br>
 ##### 1 Introduction